JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-03-04-juce-course.md

 ---
-title: Free course for audio plugin development
+title: How to learn audio plugin development with JUCE for free
 description: JUCE C++ framework has published an official free online course for complete beginners to learn audio plugin development.
 Read to sign up today and start creating your own audio plugins
 date: 2026-03-04
 author: Jan Wilczek